-Prior to attending law school, Mr. Silverman was a neurochemistry research and marketing specialist with Research Biochemicals, Inc. in Boston, Massachusetts.
 Mr. Silverman is a member of the California State Bar, the American Bar Association, the Commercial and Bankruptcy Sections of the San Diego Bar Association, the San Diego Bankruptcy Forum, and the California Credit Union Collector’s Council.
-He is licensed to practice in all of the Federal Courts in California as well as the 9th Circuit Court of Appeals.
-Mr. Silverman presents frequent seminars on a variety of topics related to bankruptcy, commercial and real property litigation, and loan documentation issues.
-He is also a faculty member of the Lorman Business Center.
+He is licensed to practice in all of the federal courts in California as well as the 9th Circuit Court of Appeals.
+Mr. Silverman has presented frequent seminars on a variety of topics related to bankruptcy, commercial and real property litigation and loan documentation issues.
+He was also a faculty member of the Lorman Business Center for many years.

-Mr. Silverman resides with his wife and three children in Carlsbad, California.
-Over the last nearly 20 years, he has been very active as a volunteer coach and board member in local youth recreation and competitive baseball, football, lacrosse and basketball associations.
+Mr. Silverman has resided in Carlsbad, California for over 30 years.
+For nearly 20 years, he was very active as a volunteer coach and board member in local youth recreation, all-star, and competitive baseball, football, lacrosse, and basketball associations.